dmoutray/kairos-todo-app/README.md

 ### Styling

 I spent a good amount of time styling the app from scratch with CSS.
+I used the same design themes that apper on the Kairos website such as font and color scheme.
 I had considered using Bootstrap or Bulma for CSS but I felt it would be more beneficial to showcase my CSS knowledge as well as JavaScript.

 ### Routing